 State-funded services are provided to individuals by agencies that are enrolled in a Local Management Entity-Managed Care Organization's provider network and that employ Licensed Professionals (LPs), Qualified Professionals (QPs), Associate Professionals (APs), and Paraprofessionals.
 Clinical or professional supervision must be provided according to the supervision and staffing requirements outlined in each service definition.
 Medically necessary services delivered by APs are delivered under the supervision and direction of the LP or QP.
-Medically necessary services delivered by Paraprofessionals are delivered under the supervision and direction of the LP, QP or, when the service definition does not specify a more stringent supervision requirement, an AP.
+Medically necessary services delivered by Paraprofessionals are delivered under the supervision and staffing requirements and direction of the LP or QP.
+Medically necessary services delivered by Paraprofessionals are delivered under the supervision and staffing and direction of the LP, QP or, when the service definition does not specify a more stringent supervision requirement, an AP.
 Supervision shall be provided at the frequency and for the duration indicated in the individualized supervision plan created for each AP and Paraprofessional upon hire.
 Each supervision plan must be reviewed annually.